Understanding Basis and Futures

 There is an inherent volatility to the basis levels in your area.
 While there will always be some variability year to year, I’ve included a chart that can help you understand the calendar year, and what you might expect as far as the widening and narrowing of basis level in your area.

-As you can see, the basis widens when there is an abundance of grain in the system, which generally aligns with harvest.
-Basis tends to narrow when grain companies are trying to fill their elevators in response to end user demand.
+Basis widens when there is an abundance of grain in the system, which generally aligns with harvest.
+Basis tends to narrow when grain companies are trying to fill their elevators in response to end-user demand.
 But basis volatility doesn’t follow a set formula.
 Understand the grain flows in your area, and the factors affecting those local grain flows to figure out what is meant by a “good basis.”

 Traditional grain contracts